maryamrmz/category-tree/README.md

             ├   index.tsx       # A component
             ├   A.module.scss   # A component's styles

+    ├   types.ts                # Project-wide type definitions
     ├── /utils/                 # Project-wide helper functions
         ├── /__tests__/         # The tests related to utils
 ```

+### More

+---

+If I had more time, I would:

+1. Write more tests
+2. Choose better design